sbu-fsl/Metis/README.md

 more file system operations do not necessarily lead to more unique abstract states.
 For example, some operations may just create an already-existing file or delete a non-existing file, which will not lead to new abstract states.
 Therefore, the number of file system operations is a better metric to measure the performance of Metis, rather tan the number of unique abstract states.
-That said, running mutiple times should be able to get the similar trend of performance metrics both in terms of number of file system operations and unique abstract states.
+That said, running multiple times should be able to get the similar trend of performance metrics both in terms of number of file system operations and unique abstract states.